The Difference between Tombstone, Headstone and Gravestone

 It is a Greek-origin term.
 The English language was adopted in the mid-1500s.
 The word describes the lid of a stone coffin.
 In Greek, the term “tymbos” translates to “burial mound” and the term “stia” means “pebble.”
 From then on “tymbos” became “tomb” and “stia” became “stone.”
 Many people and cultures use the term tombstone interchangeably with headstone and gravestone.

-What is a Headstone?
+What Is a Headstone?

 A headstone is an upright stone that sits on the head of a grave.
 It is a common term and is similar to a cornerstone.
 In the 1400s, it was a synonym for the word cornerstone, which is a ceremonial stone.
 In general, it sits on the corner of a building, often conjoining two exterior walls.
 It contained information about the structure including stones and other materials used for it.